 2. First Aid Kit

 You never know what might happen along the way and it’s always good practice to put safety first.
-Make sure it’s properly stocked with bandages, band aids, anti-septic liquid and painkillers.
-It’s a good idea to pack Kleenex too; you’ll be travelling through different areas which could set off someone’s allergies.
+Make sure it’s properly stocked with bandages, band-aids, anti-septic liquid, and painkillers.
+It’s a good idea to pack Kleenex too; you’ll be traveling through different areas which could set off someone’s allergies.
 You’ll be glad you did, even if someone just gets a scrape or a headache during the trip.